jmahler/mips-cpu/README.md

 # RUNNING TEST BENCHES

-All the tests are placed in the `verilog/test/` directory and are run using make commands.
+All the tests are located in the `verilog/test/` directory and are run using make files.

 To run all the tests type `make test` from the `test/` director.

-    $ cd veriolog/test
+    $ cd verilog/test
     $ make test

-Or to run an individual test, `cd` to that specific directory and run `make test`.
+Or, to run an individual test, `cd` to that specific directory and run `make test`.

     $ cd verilog/test/01-no_hazard/
     $ make test

+Each test works by generating an output file.
+This file can then be checked by comparing the differences to a known good output file.
+Currently `diff` is used to do this, no differences indicate a successfule test.

 ## Test Bench Design